Federal Response

 Early Education & Out of School Time

 Addressing current gaps in access and affordability of early education and out-of-school-time will strengthen children’s foundation for learning and engagement during their early years and support caregivers to stay in the workforce, bolstering the economy.
-High quality programming contributes to increased attendance and improved student achievement and social-emotional wellbeing, closes opportunity and achievement gaps for Black, Latino and immigrant youth and fosters upward mobility to break cycles of intergenerational poverty. • Head Start • Afterschool Programs and Access
+High quality programming contributes to increased attendance and improved student achievement and social-emotional wellbeing, closes opportunity and achievement gaps for Black, Latino and immigrant youth and fosters upward mobility to break cycles of intergenerational poverty. • Federal Budget: Early Education & Out of School Time • Afterschool Programs and Access

 Afterschool Programs and Access